A Regular and Complete Notion of Delay for Streaming String Transducers: Introduction

-\myparagraph{The quest for a good notion of delay.} As the basic notions of delay for SSTs fail to satisfy good properties, better ways of comparing SSTs were introduced, yet none that conjointly has good decidability \emph{and} completeness properties.
-For instance, \emph{bounded regular resynchronizers} can alter origin functions of SSTs in a controlled manner while preserving good decidability properties, but they are are not complete.
-In the restricted setting of \emph{single-register} SSTs, a rational and complete notion of delay is obtained by using word equations to compare different contents of the register~\cite{DBLP:conf/stacs/GallotMPS17}.
-This approach was applied to prove the Decomposition Theorem for single-register SSTs, but unfortunately fails when more registers are allowed.
+There are two natural ways of extending the delay defined for finite transducers to compare executions of SSTs with the same input and output: we can either simply compare the number of produced output letters without caring about the positions where it is produced, or we can count the number of positions whose output has already been produced in one run but not in the other.
+Both methods match the previously defined delay if the output is produced from left to right, but unfortunately neither preserves conjointly the regularity and the completeness once other output production mechanisms, such as in SSTs, are considered\footnote{We refer the interested reader to the appendix for more details about those natural extensions and an explanation of why they are not satisfactory.}.
+As the basic notions of delay for SSTs fail to satisfy good properties, better ways of comparing SSTs were introduced, yet none that conjointly has good decidability \emph{and} completeness properties.
+For instance, \emph{bounded regular resynchronizers} can alter origin functions of SSTs in a controlled manner while preserving good decidability properties, but they are are not complete~\cite{DBLP:journals/corr/abs-1807-08053,DBLP:phd/hal/Bose21}.
+In the restricted setting of \emph{single-register} SSTs, a regular and complete notion of delay is defined based on word equations~\cite{DBLP:conf/stacs/GallotMPS17}.
+This approach was applied to prove a decomposition theorem for single-register SSTs, but unfortunately fails when more registers are allowed.

-\myparagraph{Our contribution.} We propose a new notion of delay which is both rational (\cref{thm:trueDelayResync}), i.e., recognizable by a finite automaton, and complete for fundamental decision problems regarding SSTs, in particular, for the inclusion and equivalence problems for functional SSTs (\cref{thm:completeFunction,cor:completeMinim,cor:completeRat}).
-We also prove that the inclusion, equivalence and variable minimization problems up to a given delay bound are decidable for (non-deterministic) SSTs (\cref{thm:complexityInclusion,thm:delayVarMin}), while in general those problems are undecidable.
+\myparagraph{Contributions.} We define a delay notion for comparing SST executions, based on the origin functions they induce, that is both regular (\cref{thm:trueDelayResync}) and complete for fundamental SST decision problems including equivalence (\cref{thm:completeFunction,cor:completeMinim,cor:completeRat}).
+This delay notion is described in the next subsection.
+We first present our results.
+Since our notion is based on origins, it more generally applies to regular functions with origin information.
+SSTs are known to be equivalent to deterministic two-way and MSO transducers, via origin-preserving encodings~\cite{DBLP:conf/icalp/Bojanczyk14}, so we obtain as a corollary that our delay notion is also complete for equivalence of deterministic two-way transducers and MSO transducers (\cref{cor:general}).